dave45678/Lesson15/IntroToSpringBoot/Lesson20.md

 </html>
 ```

-14. Create a Index Template
+14. Edit The Index Template
-  	* Right click on templates and click New -> Html
-	  * Name it index.html
 	  * Edit it to look like this:
 ```html
 <!DOCTYPE html>